 Writer in Residence Program – in a nutshell

-Science to Script Writer in Residence at the Wisconsin Institute for Discovery appointments are semester-long appointment for writers crafting works featuring science within their field (scriptwriting, poetry, playwright, spoken word, music, etc.) The writer residency may be renewable for one additional semester based on previous semester participation and progress.
+The Science to Script Writer in Residence program is located at the Wisconsin Institute for Discovery within the Discovery Building.
+Residency appointments timelines and lengths vary depending on writer needs, project scope and scientist availability.
+The Writer in Residence program supports writers crafting works featuring science within their field (scriptwriting, poetry, playwright, spoken word, music, etc.) The writer residency may be renewable based on previous semester participation and progress.

 As the Writer in Residence, writers may have: